mr-robot1010/pdfcsv/README.md

 # pdfcsv

-Python script to convert pdf format to CSV
+Python script that will convert pdf format to CSV.